MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-design-prompt-mode.md

 #### Requirements

-- Placeholder text is only available for text fields, not for numbers, date or time fields, or any other non-text field.
+- Placeholder text is only supported text, fields, not for numbers, date or time fields, or any other non-text field.
 - Placeholder text isn't shown if the field or page is not editable, `Editable=false;`.
 - List pages show the placeholder for fields in the current row.